intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 growth rate in March and April.
 That is, after the lockdown was implemented in March, a traffic increase of 15-20% at the ISP as well as the three IXPs was observed.
 That represents the traffic growth expected in a typical year which now took place in the matter of a few weeks only---a substantial increase.
-At DE-CIX Frankfurt, the world's largest Internet Exchange in terms of data throughput, the year 2020 has seen the largest increase in peak traffic within a single year since the IXP was founded in 1995.
+At DE-CIX Frankfurt, the world's largest Internet Exchange Point in terms of data throughput, the year 2020 has seen the largest increase in peak traffic within a single year since the IXP was founded in 1995.
 Additionally, mobile traffic has slightly receded.
 In access networks, the growth rate of upstream traffic also exceeded the growth in downstream traffic, reflecting increased adoption and use of video conferencing and other remote work and school applications.

-Most traffic increases happened during non-traditional peak hours: Before the first COVID-19 lockdowns, the main time of use was in the evening hours during the week, whereas since March it has been spread equally across the day.
+Most traffic increases happened during non-traditional peak hours: Before the first COVID-19 lockdowns, the main time of use was in the evening hours during the week, whereas since March it has been spread more equally across the day.
 That is, the increase in usage has mainly occurred outside the previous peak usage times (e.g. during the day while working from home).
 This means that, for the first time, network utilization on weekdays resembled that on weekends.
 The effects of the increased traffic volume could